Are you looking for an easy way to add a Twitter feed to WordPress without a plugin?

 Is It Best to Add a Twitter Feed With or Without a Plugin?

-You’ve probably heard that the fewer WordPress plugins you have, the better it is for your site.
-While it’s true that poorly coded plugins can slow your site down, professional, lightweight plugins can save tons of time without negatively impacting your website.
+Maybe you’ve heard that fewer WordPress plugins are better for your site.
+While poorly coded plugins can slow your site down, professional plugins can actually save tons of time while still keeping your website fast.

 The best WordPress plugins are tested and optimized for speed.
-This means adding a Twitter feed to your site using the Custom Twitter Feed plugin from Smash Balloon won’t negatively impact your site.
+This means adding a Twitter feed to your site using the Twitter Feed Pro plugin from Smash Balloon won’t negatively impact your site.

 If you like, you can learn more about how WordPress plugins affect your site’s speed here.